sergijoan22/notes/notes/spark_databricks.md

+# Spark

+More info: [The Internals of Apache Spark](https://books.japila.pl/apache-spark-internals/)

-## Spark
+## Architecture

-- Spark does not stores data, it just computes it from a source to a destination.
+- Spark does not stores data (mounts it, which is point to where it is stored), it is a computing engine for data processing.

 - There is a driver that distributes data to be computed by the executors, who actually perform the work.
-- More executors does not always mean faster processing, an equilibrium must be found.

-- Using distributed computing is called parallelism.
+Each of these are in one machine.
+Using several machines for processing is called parallelism.
+- Each machine forming the cluster can have multiple cores and these multiple threads.
+The minimal unit of each, which can be a core or a thread, is called a slot.
+- Unit of parallelism is calculated considering the slots of the executor machines.
+- Not all executors or slots are always used since not always means faster performance.
+There is always a communication cost between the machines and slots to consider.
+There must be a balance between computation and communication, and the catalyst (An internal optimizer) helps with that.
+- When the data is parallelized, the divisions are called partitions.
+The optimal number to divide the dataset depends on the size, the original partition in the dataset origin (ex. data comes from a lot of small files) and the cluster configuration.
 - Depending of the percentage of a task that can be parallelized, the number of processors that can be used to improve performance varies (Amdahl's law).
 - Spark has linear scalability, so it can take advantage of thousands of resources.

-- Spark can be used for scaling data amount or for better speeds.

-More info: [The Internals of Apache Spark](https://books.japila.pl/apache-spark-internals/)
+Using more resources assures better speeds and scaling the data amount.

+- Spark local mode: Driver and executor in the same physical machine.
+Not the most suitable for production (specially for heavy loads) but works for prototyping.

 ## Spark DataFrame